Backflow Preventer Testing, Repair and Installation Services

 Most municipal codes and water utility companies require backflow preventers installed to protect the water main lines from contamination.
 The average homeowner should have a backflow device for a lawn irrigation system or for a boiler heating system.
 If you don’t have one on either of these devices, you could be putting yourself and family at risk of getting sick or worse.
 A defective backflow device in a boiler heating system could be very dangerous.
 Since water expands when heated, contaminated water could be pushed back into the home and into the potable water system.

 Backflow Testing and Maintenance

 To keep up with local code, backflow valves must be inspected annually to make sure that your device is working properly and efficiently.
-In Missouri, most municipal codes require to have your backflow device inspected every two years.
+In Missouri, most municipal codes require having your backflow device inspected every two years.
 It is crucial to have your backflow device tested to ensure the safety of your drinking water, for you and your family.
 You can trust our licensed plumbers at Bieg Plumbing to test your backflow device for commercial or residential applications.

-Bieg Plumbing Backflow Prevention Services
+Bieg Plumbing Backflow Prevention Services include:

-- Installation of Backflow Prevention Devices
+- Installation of Backflow Prevention

 - Water Testing Solutions

 - Repair Backflow Preventers